 Enjoy a wide range of yummy eats at R. House, from smoothie bowls to burgers.
 Photograph by Justin Tsucalas.

 Located near Johns Hopkins University and the Baltimore Museum of Art, R. House is located in a former automotive show room in Remington.
 Featuring nearly a dozen casual, chef-driven concepts and a 50,000-square-foot space, the food hall is at once edgy and kid-friendly.
-Stalls offer everything from tacos to Hawaiian poke to vegan smoothies.
+Stalls offer everything from tacos to Hawaiian poke to fried chicken sandwiches.
 There’s also a central bar serving local craft beer and artisanal seasonal cocktails.
 In addition to all the food and drink offerings, R. House hosts events like trivia nights and live music performances.

 Avenue Market